mohit-rzy/claude-flow/README.md

 ### 3. [AI Dev Project Setup Prompts](https://notes.switchdimension.com/AI-Dev-Project-Setup-Prompts-18fb5b07a94380758bd6e92baa5e8c98)

-From Switch Dimension - Contributes the project generation commands and structured development workflow patterns.
+From Rob Shocks - Contributes the project generation commands and structured development workflow patterns.

+(PS: some of the prompts were taken as-is from these projects)

 ## Features